michgz/tonetyrant/README.md

 ### From source

 Running from source code will give the best possible compatibility with your operating system.
 Clone or download this Github repository and run it by calling ```python run.py```.
-There are some prerequisites to install which are detailed [here](Prerequisites.md).
+There are some prerequisites to install which are listed [here](Prerequisites.md).

 This method works for Windows, all versions of Linux, and maybe even Mac OS (if you try it on Mac OS, please give some feedback with your experiences using a Github "Issue").

 ## Quick start guide

-To try out the main features of this software, go through the following steps:
+To try out the main features of the software, go through the following steps:

 1. "Ctrl+N" to create a new TON file.
 It will be pre-filled with a sine-wave tone.
 2. Use arrow keys &#2190 &#2191 &#2192 &#2193 to navigate around the bytes in the file